 Lily.
 Poor girl tries to follow her heart and ends up in the worst prison in the world for it.

-Ruck, a young dwarf who has gone mad due to living off of spiders and surviving by tainting himself.
-He never wants to see his mother again because he's ashamed of himself, and he is desperate for attention from the female Warden out of loneliness.
+Ruck, a young dwarf who's gone mad due to living off of spiders and surviving by tainting himself.
+He never wants to see his mother again because he's ashamed of himself, and he's desperate for attention from the female Warden out of loneliness.

 Woobie Species: After the elves had their homeland invaded, were enslaved, freed, had their homeland invaded again, and now are either second class citizens or living in the forest, with uneasy relations with humans, it's hard not to pity the elves.
-Though their descendants certainly suffer greatly, it is heavily implied that the attacks on the Dales were not unprovoked.
+Though their descendants certainly suffer greatly, it's heavily implied that the attacks on the Dales weren't unprovoked.
 We're talking kidnapping human villages for blood sacrifices here.
 But, as always, no one in Thedas knows the truth, no matter how much they insist otherwise.

 Mary Sue / Marty Stu: Oghren lampshades the Player Character's Mary Sue or Marty Stu potential - if you don't go speak to him at Tapster's before he meets you at the entrance to the Deep Roads, he'll ask if you've seen the Warden.
 If you ask what the Warden looks like, he'll respond:

 Oghren: Stout and muscular, fair of face, but with a strong jaw and a bold nose, surrounded by a great, glowing nimbus.
 If she's a woman, she might be more slight, but her eyes will shine with the light of purity and her large but chaste bosom will heave magnificently.